|On this page:

 - Copy of our itinerary;

-- Money belt or small purse.
+- Money belt or small purse for carrying your importantan documents and money.

 Notes: During certain excursions, a money belt or a sturdy small purse is advisable for carrying your important documents and money.
 You may want to have a nice-ish purse for nights out or for travels after the program.